jnwillits/Jeffs-Code-Lessons/README.md

 # Jeffs-Code-Lessons
-I'm keeping code snippets I've tested for reference.
+Here are education code snippets for reference.